adambard/learnxinyminutes-docs/javascript.html.markdown

 // 1.
 Numbers, Strings and Operators

 // Javascript has one number type (which is a 64-bit IEEE 754 double).
+// As with Lua, don't freak out about the lack of ints: doubles have a 52-bit
+// mantissa, which is enough to store integers up to about 9✕10¹⁵ precisely.
 3; // = 3
 1.5; // = 1.5